-Native coldwater species including trout, charr, and whitefish inhabit the middle and upper reaches of the Boise River between Star and Lucky Peak Dam.
-Winter stream flows in the Boise River below Lucky Peak Dam are the largest constraint on fish populations and riparian habitat.
+Native coldwater species including trout and whitefish inhabit the middle and upper reaches of the Boise River between Star and Lucky Peak Dam.
+Winter stream flows below Lucky Peak Dam are the largest constraint on fish populations.
+Prior to the 1990s, winter flows were often 150 cfs or lower, providing only marginal overwinter habitat for wild trout and other sportfish.

-Reclamation also holds 152,300 acre-feet of un-contracted storage space, which it uses in consultation with the Idaho Department of Fish and Game to provide for winter flows for stream maintenance in the Boise River below Lucky Peak Dam.
+Reclamation holds 152,300 acre-feet of un-contracted storage space, which it has used in consultation with the Idaho Department of Fish and Game to provide flows in the Boise River below Lucky Peak Dam during the non-irrigation season.
+Storage releases have increased typical winter flows to 240 cfs, which requires approximately 86,000 AF of storage for about 180 days.
 During drought periods these flows have been reduced to avoid exhausting the winter storage supply.
-Winter flows provide needed habitat for local fisheries and provide aesthetic benefits to the municipalities located along the river.
+Since winter flows increased in the mid-1990's, wild trout populations have increased 17-fold, with an estimated 2,000 fish per mile in some reaches.